 Polycystic ovarian syndrome (PCOS) is an endocrine abnormality that affects a woman’s hormones.
 The imbalance of hormones causes a long list of unfavorable symptoms that makes living with PCOS difficult.
-Weight gain, hair loss, mood swings, irregular menstrual cycles, fertility issues, fatigue, and more are all negative side effects that come with polycystic ovarian syndrome.
+Weight gain, hair loss, irregular menstrual cycles, fertility issues, fatigue, and more are all negative side effects that come with polycystic ovarian syndrome.

 Thankfully, there are many ways to naturally heal your PCOS.
 I was able to reverse my own PCOS by changing my diet, lifestyle, exercise-habits, and mindset.
 Now, my symptoms are well-managed and I can help other Cysters like you overcome their PCOS diagnosis!